COVID-19 Response and Resources » VCS Covid-19 Guidelines for SY 22-23

 • They wear a medical grade mask (surgical or KN95) for a minimum of 10 days post-exposure

-• They test 3-5 days after exposure
+• They test regularly after exposure

 GUIDANCE IF YOUR CHILD TESTS POSITIVE FOR COVID-19